Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: The model setup

 and their quadratic variation is

 The parameter of interest is the integrated volatility matrix of $\bX^c(t)$,

-Unfortunately, we cannot observe the true log-prices $\bX(t)$.
+Unfortunately, we cannot directly observe the true log-prices $\bX(t)$.
 In fact, observed high-frequency data are contaminated by microstructural noises.
-Furthermore, high-frequency data encounter a non-synchronization problem that transactions for multiple assets often arrive asynchronously.
+Furthermore, high-frequency data encounter a non-synchronization problem, in which transactions for multiple assets often arrive asynchronously.
 In this regard, we assume that the observed log-price $Y_i(t_{i,k})$ obeys the following model: